India–United States espionage on Nanda Devi: Claims and beliefs

 Broughton Coburn, author of the book The Vast Unknown: America's First Ascent of Everest, claims that the Indian intelligence had secretly hiked up there before that spring mission and retrieved the device, presumably in order to study it and possibly gather the plutonium.

 The local inhabitants of the region claim that due to the presence of the nuclear capsule there has been an increased number of floods and ice calving.
+Residents and local leaders have also questioned whether the lost generator could be contaminating the headwaters of the Ganges River with radiation.